Mohd Faiz Subri: Penang

 After cutting short his stay with Terengganu FA, Faiz signed a contract with Penang FA along with his Terengganu FA teammate Mazlizam Mohamad.
 He helped Penang FA earn second place in the 2015 Malaysia Premier League, and the team was consequently promoted to the 2016 Malaysia Super League.

 Kuala Kangsar

 In March 2021, Faiz joined Kuala Kangsar FC.

 Second spell with Penang

 In 2022, he returned to play for Penang for the second time.

 International career

 Faiz was first called up to the Malaysia national team in 2012 and 2013 under K. Rajagopal, but he never made any appearance in either call-ups.
 After strong performance in 2015 with his team Penang, he was recalled to the national team in August 2015 under coach Dollah Salleh.

 Style of play

-An efficient attacking midfielder, Faiz also can play as a winger and as a striker.
-His assets include his speed, precise long range shooting and his range of passing towards his teammates.
-Faiz is also notable for scoring spectacular free kicks.
+Faiz is an attacking midfielder who also plays as a winger and a striker.
+His playing style is characterized by his pace, long-range shooting, and passing range.
+Additionally, he frequently serves as a free-kick specialist for his teams.